Jordanian Armed Forces: Special Operations Forces

-Founded on April 15, 1963, on the orders of the late King Hussein, its primary roles include reconnaissance, counter-terrorism, search and evacuation, intelligence gathering combat, and the protection of key sites.
+Founded on 15 April 1963, on the orders of the late King Hussein, its primary roles include reconnaissance, counter-terrorism, search and evacuation, intelligence gathering combat, and the protection of key sites.
 King Abdullah II Special Forces Group are also charged with carrying out precision strikes against critical enemy targets.
 The unit is equipped and trained to be able to operate behind enemy lines for long periods without any logistical support, and is considered one of the finest special forces units in the world.

 The group is supported by the newly founded Sheikh Mohammed bin Zayed (MbZ) Quick Reaction Force (QRF) Brigade which is a brigade-strength forces with high combat readiness, immediate response speed, flexible and highly mobile that are able to operate independently, within Jordanian forces, or with friendly and allied forces to defend Jordanian national security within the borders of the Kingdom of Jordan or Outside in all circumstances at the time and place and in accordance with the orders of the General Command of the Armed Forces.

 Defense industry

-Jordan is a recent entrant to the domestic defense industry with the establishment of King Abdullah Design and Development Bureau (KADDB) in 1999.
+Jordan is a recent entrant to the domestic defense industry with the establishment of King Abdullah Design and Development Bureau (now Jordan Design and Development Bureau) in 1999.
 The defense industrial initiative is intended to jumpstart industrialization across a range of sectors.
 With the Jordanian defense expenditures at 8.7% of GDP, the Jordanian authorities created the defense industry to utilize defense budget spending power and to assist in economic growth without placing additional demands on the national budget.
 Jordan also hosts SOFEX, the world's fastest growing and region's only special operations and homeland security exhibition and conference.
 Jordan is a regional and international provider of advanced military goods and services.

 A KADDB Industrial Park was opened in September 2009 in Mafraq.
 It is an integral industrial free zone specialized in defense industries and vehicles and machinery manufacturing.
 By 2015, the park is expected to provide around 15,000 job opportunities whereas the investment volume is expected to reach JD500 million.